Richarizaard/csvToJson/README.md

 Tests are located in the `test` directory.

-To run the testing suite, run `npm run test`
+To run the testing suite, run `npm test`
 ______________________________________________________________________________________________________
 **How to run this script**
 - Clone repo